Johse/powerload-utilities/README.md

 ### Configuration
 The default ordering of the files is 'FileName, RevsionsLabel, Version', which means that files are ordered by the value of the RevisionLable, and if there are identical values the next ordering is by Version.
-The default ordering can be overwritten in the config file IDB.Translate.BCP.exe.config with the attribute "CustomFilesOrderByFields".
+The default ordering can be overwritten in the config file ***IDB.Translate.BCP.exe.config*** with the attribute "*CustomFilesOrderByFields*".
 For example, if the files should be ordered by the Version only, set:

 ![IDB.Translate.BCP-order files](Images/pL-IDB.Translate.BCP-orderFiles.png)